elentok/encrypt.nvim/README.md

 This is a simple alternative to the "X" command that was removed from Neovim.

-Disclaimer: It's probably not the most secure implementation (if such thing is even possible) but it gives the ability to edit files that will be stored in encrypted on the disk.
+Disclaimer: It's probably not the most secure implementation (if such thing is even possible) but it gives the ability to edit files while they are stored in an encrypted format on the disk.

 ## Usage